Yananwang1701QCA/Assessment2/index.md

 ![Image](relatedproject02.PNG)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because *I did more research on wheels that can rotate 360 degrees to see if they can be used in my project.*.

 ### Related project 3 ###
 *Remote Control Lawn Mower Robot*